Sentra-Brain/sentra-platform/README.md

 It operates under an **Open Core + Licensed Hardware/Software** business model:

 - The core software is **publicly available** for self-hosting, limited to a maximum of 3 active users/devices.
-- **JGCarmona Consulting S.L.U.** is the sole authorized vendor and integrator for commercial deployments, including:
+- **Juan G Carmona** is the sole authorized vendor and integrator for commercial deployments, including:
   - Licensing beyond the free user/device limit.
   - Deployment on official Sentra Brain-certified hardware.
   - Custom integration and support services.